mdibella-dev/mdb-theme-gutenberg/README.md

 ### Latest changes to the main branch

 - Improve: Change default fontsize of headline elements to large
+- Improve: Add more space between slideout labels and menu items

 ### Previous changes